-Brian Hilton is a clinical associate professor in Claremont Graduate University’s Center for Information Systems and Technology (CISAT).
+Brian Hilton is a clinical full professor in Claremont Graduate University’s Center for Information Systems and Technology (CISAT).
 His main research focus area is in Geographic Information System (GIS) technologies, and many of his projects over the last decade have involved using these technologies.
-Throughout all of his research, Hilton is interested in spatial information system development and the use of emerging technologies in information system development, and the processes related to the use of spatial analytics to support decision-making.
+Specifically, Hilton is interested in spatial information system development, the use of emerging technologies in information system development, and the processes related to the use of spatial analytics to support decision-making.

-After receiving his BA in Economics from Richard Stockton College of New Jersey, Hilton came to CGU, where he received his MA and PhD in management information systems.
-Throughout his career, Hilton has taught and lectured at many universities, including the University of California, Riverside; California State University, Fullerton; Pitzer College; and Claremont Graduate University.
-He has also been invited to give presentations at the White House to participate in the Safety Data Jam (2012) and the Safety Datapalooza (2012).
+After receiving his BA in Economics from Stockton University of New Jersey, Hilton came to CGU, where he received his MA and PhD in management information systems.
+Throughout his career, he has taught and lectured at many universities, including the University of California, Riverside; California State University, Fullerton; Pitzer College; and Claremont Graduate University.
+He has also been invited to give presentations at the White House where he participated in the Safety Data Jam (2012) and the Safety Datapalooza (2012).

-He has published in numerous journals including ISPRS Journal of Geo-Information, Information Visualization, Journal of Maps, Journal of International Technology and Information Management, and Information Journal of Healthcare Technology Management.
+He has published in numerous journals including ISPRS Journal of Geo-Information, Information Visualization, Information Systems Frontiers, Journal of Maps, Journal of International Technology and Information Management, and Information Journal of Healthcare Technology Management.

 Geographic Information Systems: Essential Concepts